hyprwm/hyprland-wiki/content/configuring/core/advanced-configuration/permissions.md

 })
 ```

-Otherwise, you have no _config_ control over permissions (popups will still work, although will not show paths, and "remember" will not be available).
+Otherwise, you will have no _config_ control over permissions (popups will still work, although they will not show paths, and "remember" will not be available).